briannashecapio/reference-website/README.md

 20. What is the difference between display: flex and display: grid?
     - The difference between display flex and display grid is display flex is used for layout in one dimension in either row or columns.
 Display grid is used for two-dimensional layout using the rows and columns at the same time.

+25. Explain the steps to add google fonts to your CSS file and how you will link it to the html file.
+- The steps to add google fonts to your CSS file is to first select a font on google fonts website.
+After finding one, click on select style.
+After selecting, click on the box on the top right of page.
+After clicking, scroll down and you will see a link of your selected text.
+Then copy the link and paste it to your inside the head on HTML file.
+To use the font, you will go to "CSS rules to specify families" on google font website copy the CSS code to use on your CSS file.